Administration & Operations Bios

 In 2010, Ashley decided to take a complete turnaround in her career from retail to child education.
 She wanted to do something meaningful and worth her time; therefore, Ashley went back to school and changed her major.

 Ashley started as a floater working with infants to preschool in a Montessori School in East Plano, TX.
 She became close with the assistant director who asked Ashley to work alongside her, in her own in-home daycare with the ages infants up to 2 years.
 Ashley was thrilled and wanted to learn more working with someone who had the knowledge and experience.
 She continued to work at the in-home daycare until she moved to Colorado in June 2013.
 Ashley is a happy graduate of 2015 finishing her Associates in Early Childhood Education and Director’s Certificate from Red Rocks Community College.
-She plans to continue her education soon going for her bachelor’s in human development and family studies or in child development.
+She is currently in the Sound Circle II training for her Waldorf Certificate in Early Childhood.
 With time permitting, Ashley plans to open up her own Waldorf-inspired, in-home daycare.

-Ashley is always excited for a new school year and happy to be in the Sunflower's classroom as the assistant for a second year.
-Ashley also feels blessed and appreciative for a new opportunity as the ECE Licensing Director.
-She loves working with little ones and learning from them as she watches them grow.
+Ashley is always excited for a new school year and happy to be back in preschool assisting in the Buttercups.
+Ashley also feels blessed and appreciative for having the opportunity being the ECE Licensing Director.
+She loves working with the wee little ones and watching them grow.

 Middle School Office Assistant